Extend the lease or not to extend?

 This particularly applies if your buyer is using a traditional homeowner’s mortgage to purchase the property from you, their lenders might not be so keen to lend on a leasehold property with a short lease.
 In leasehold terminology short lease is considered any lease with the remaining term below 80 years.

-When looking at CML table containing minimum lease term lenders are willing accept, it appears that it varies a lot from lender to lender but it is suggested that if lease is below 80 years you might be restricted to a small number of lenders with enough risk appetite to lend on such lease.
+When looking at CML table containing minimum lease term lenders are willing accept, it appears that it varies a lot from lender to lender but it is suggested that if lease is below 80 years you will be restricted to a small number of lenders with enough risk appetite to lend on a short lease.

 This could also affect the interest rates you might be offered and loan to value ratio which means you might need to put more deposit to access the mortgage product or have higher income to afford the mortgage payments.